top of page

 The verb 'associate' has its etymological roots in Latin.
 It is derived from the Latin word 'associare,' which is a combination of 'ad-' (meaning 'to') and 'sociare' (meaning 'to join' or 'to unite').
 In Latin, 'associare' conveyed the idea of joining or uniting together, often in a social or cooperative context.
 As the word evolved, it transitioned into Old French as 'associer,' and from there, it became 'associate' in English.
 'Associate' encompasses the notion of making connections or linking two or more things together, whether mentally or in a social context, reflecting the idea of unity and collaboration.
 The etymology of 'associate' underscores the historical emphasis on forming connections and relationships, both in thought and in society, to create meaningful associations and alliances.

-Quiz: Find the meaning of associate
+Quiz: Find the meaning of the verb associate:

 Try Again!